aaronbarrichello/Intrusion-Detection-System-Integrated-with-Honeypot-SIEM/README.md

 To simulate the admin acitivity on the real server, you can run the python code i provided below.

 ### 8. Monitor alerts
-To monitor all the security events and logs forwarded by Filebeat to the SIEM  node, open a web browser on VM 3 and navigate to http://192.168.100.30:5601.
+To monitor all the security events and logs forwarded by Filebeat to the SIEM  node, open a web browser on VM 3 and navigate to http://[Your Configured IP]:5601.
 This address points to the Kibana web interface hosted on VM 3, which serves  as the centralized dashboard for visualizing all indexed data stored in Elasticsearch.